-This story was first published in Baltimore magazine, in 2017.
+This story was first published in Baltimore magazine.
 You can also read it here.

 Greg Novik’s bucket list includes safeguarding actual buckets.
 Specifically, the well-worn storage buckets stacked in back at Greg’s Bagels.
 “The old buckets are comfortable and easy to grip and easy to use,” he explains.
 “New buckets, just like everything else new, are not very good.”